Kayu Ara LRT station

 The Kayu Ara LRT station is a light rapid transit (LRT) station that serves the suburb of Damansara Utama and Kampung Sungai Kayu Ara in Petaling Jaya, Selangor, Malaysia.
-It will be one of the stations on the Shah Alam line.
+It is one of the stations on the Shah Alam Line.
 The station is located right next to the Kayu Ara River.
-The station is an elevated rapid transit station in Petaling Jaya, forming part of the Klang Valley Integrated Transit System.
+The station is an elevated rapid transit station and forms part of the Klang Valley Integrated Transit System.